 My fitness journey began in high school as I fell under the stewardship of two personal trainers (Lee & Teddy) who helped me to develop proper form and technique.
-I didn't realize it at the time, but this process was fundamental to my development down the road.
-They also taught me personal training was about relationships, and to this day I focus on building relationships with my athletes.
+They also taught me personal training was about relationships, and to this day I try to build personal relationships with my athletes.

-As I ventured off to the University of Florida to complete my bachelor's in microbiology, my passion for lifting only grew.
-It was here that I started to learn the nuances of training and eventually progressed to an intermediate level.
+After high school I ventured off to the University of Florida to complete my bachelor's in microbiology, during that time my passion for lifting only grew.
+At UF I started to learn the nuances of training and eventually progressed to an intermediate level.
 As I was learning about molecular biology I realized I could meld my two passions into one.

 This led to my master's degree in human performance and my start as a personal trainer.
-I continued to combine my passions and gain hands-on experience working with all types of clients at local gyms.
+I continued to gain hands-on experience working with all types of clients at various local gyms.

-During my master's I realized I still had a ton of questions, which led to me pursuing and completing my PhD in muscle biology.
-Concurrently, I was continuing to expand my personal training reach and started coaching athletes online, as well as working in-person and online to gain all the experience I could.
+During my master's I realized I still had a ton of questions, which led to me pursuing my PhD in muscle biology.
+Concurrently, I was continuing to expand my personal training reach and started coaching athletes online.

 I now work in both an academic setting as a post-doctoral scholar doing large-scale clinical trials using exercise interventions to study the molecular mechanisms of muscle adaptation.
-In addition, I work as a coach and research consultant with The Strength Guys.
+In addition, I work as a coach and the Director of Education and Research with The Strength Guys.
+I also hold a position on the NSCA Bodybuilding Executive Council as well as judge local bodybuilding competitions.
 I keep a very small (<10) athlete roster to ensure my clients get everything they need.

 My teaching and research background allows me to use an evidence-based approach.
 I focus on building a relationship with every client to help motivate, support and guide them towards their goal while using the best available research to create personalized training programs.